-Refer to the "Set RS-232 port speed" command for acceptable baud rates.
-This procedure does not change settings in the memory chip, it uses default settings stored in the main processor.
-This allows the user to communicate with the display when all other communications are lost.
+Refer to the "Set RS-232 port speed", command for acceptable baud rates.
+This procedure does not change settings in the memory chip.
+The procedure uses default settings stored in the main processor, which allows the user to communicate with the display when all other communications are lost.
 Once able to communicate with the display, the user may then change the default settings in the memory chip.

-Please note, with the manual over-ride jumper in place, the unit will receive and perform commands such as turning on and off the backlight, but will not output text to the LCD.
+Please note that with the manual over-ride jumper in place, the unit will receive and perform commands such as turning the backlight on and off.
+However, it will not output text to the LCD.

-1.8 Memory Chip Lock Down
+1.6 Memory Chip Lock Down

-The display uses a memory chip to store speed, startup screen contrast, fonts, bitmaps and I2C settings.
-When everything has been changed to the desired settings and the unit is in a finished product or in the field, locking down the memory chip so no settings can be changed becomes very useful.
-This is only to be done by knowledgeable people.
-Any damage to the display by this procedure resulting from user error will not be covered under the Manufacturer's Warranty.
+The display uses a memory chip to store speed, start-up screen contrast, fonts, bitmaps and I^2C settings.
+When everything has been changed to the desired settings and the unit is in a finished product or in the field, locking down the memory chip so no settings can be changed is desirable.
+This procedure is only to be done by knowledgeable people.

+WARNING Any damage to the display resulting from user error while performing this procedure will not be covered under the Manufacturer's Warranty.

-Figure 2: Lockdown
+Figure 4: Memory Chip Lockdown

-To lock down the memory chip, solder the jumper in the 'red box' and cut the trace where the red 'X' is.
-This will lock down the memory chip, preventing anything from being changed inside it until the track is restored and the solder jumper is removed.
+To lock down the memory chip simply solder the jumper in the 'red box' and cut the trace where the 'red X' is.
+This will lock down the memory chip, thereby not allowing anything to be changed inside it until the track is restored and the solder jumper is removed.